-Project Drawdown defines telepresence as: replacing flying for business meetings with telepresence technologies.
+Project Drawdown defines telepresence as replacing flying for business meetings with telepresence technologies.
 This solution replaces airplane travel for business.

 Air transportation represents around 2.5 percent of global carbon dioxide emissions, at more than 700 million tons annually.
-A significant part of this is from business air travel: air travel over 1500 kilometers has no practical alternative mode of transport.
+A significant part of this is from business air travel: Air travel over 1500 kilometers has no practical alternative mode of transport.
 Since its introduction in the 1970s, telepresence has become an increasingly attractive tool for remote collaboration and business meetings, and is now an effective alternative to flying for business meetings.

 Total Addressable Market

 Using the passenger-kilometers avoided through videoconferencing as a functional measure, this analysis takes into account the global projections in air business travel to arrive at the total addressable market.
-Current adoption is based on the total number of active videoconferencing users using hardware-based (like immersive videoconferencing rooms) and software-based installations (such as Skype or Zoom) worldwide.
+Current adoption is based on the total number of active videoconferencing users using hardware-based (such as immersive videoconferencing rooms) and software-based installations (such as Skype or Zoom) worldwide.
 Future growth is projected by fitting Bass Diffusion curves to the 2050 adoption estimates from six sources, which estimate the percent of business air trips that may be replaced by telepresence.

 - Scenario 1: Using the average of the sources, adoption in 2050 is estimated at 16 percent of global air business travel.

 - Scenario 2: Adoption in 2050 is aligned with the maximum of the sources: 30 percent of global air business travel.

 Emissions from aviation are extensively studied, with data from the International Council on Clean Transportation (ICCT) used to ensure alignment with other solution models.
 Emissions from telepresence come mainly from grid usage (also weighted by system type) and indirect emissions from production.